HIGHLIGHTS: Exploration/Development Stage Project : Near Term Production; Low Capital - High Grades

 - 20 year renewable mining lease issued, 19.16 sq. km., 7 years remaining

 - Large exploration upside from initial drillhole discoveries elsewhere on Property

 Kubi Location - Obuasi Area, Geology

 Asante Gold Corporation (“Asante”) is a Canadian public company listed on the CSE Exchange and trades under the symbol ‘ASE’.
 Asante has reached agreement with Goknet Mining Company Limited of Accra, Ghana (“Goknet” owns 100% of the shares of KGBL) to earn up to 100% of Goknet’s interest in Kubi and in up to eight prospecting licenses which Goknet may acquire from a third party (pending and subject to final transfers and all Governmental approvals).
-Two of these licenses adjoin Kubi to the west; and six of the licenses are located on the Asankrangwa gold belt and collectively the six are referred to as the Ashanti II Gold Project.
+Two of these licenses adjoin Kubi to the west; and six of the licenses are located on the Asankrangwa gold belt and are collectively referred to as the Ashanti II Gold Project.
 Goknet, a private Ghana corporation, acquired its interest in KGBL and the rights to the eight prospecting licenses in September 2014.